scuzzydude/asimov/asimov.md

 "Tractor?" he laughed.
 "I picked it with my hands."

 I lost total congruence with my grandpa's childhood.
 What I knew about my Grandpa Marsene was as a kid, he was the baseball badass of five counties.
 He was like the super-jock of Bellville, Texas.
 I knew baseball super-jocks at my middle-school.
-They'd didn't have to mow lawns because their parents sent them to baseball camp, somewhere with cooler weather like Connecticut or Dallas.
+They didn't have to mow lawns because their parents sent them to baseball camp, somewhere with cooler weather like Connecticut or Dallas.

 "Why?"